neagle/n3/src/content/posts/london-punch-house-punch/index.md

 *Step 2:* Also at least a day before, create the magic ingredient for this whole style of punch: [oleo saccharum](https://www.saveur.com/how-to-make-oleo-saccharum/) (dog latin for "oily sugar").
 Peel four lemons in unbroken spirals: the unbrokenness is mostly for style points.
 It's also much easier to peel fresh lemons, as the oil in lemon peels dries out over time.
 Put the peels in a mason jar with 6 oz (¾ cup) of white sugar.
 Seal the jar, shake it to cover the peels with sugar, then leave it overnight.

+(Save the lemons you peeled in a resealable bag in the refrigerator: if you make the punch soon enough, they will produce exactly the right amount of jusice for step three.
+You don't have to: the oleo saccharum will last for ages, but the lemons won't.
+You can always use new lemons.)

 Don't refrigerate it.
 The peels will appear to _melt_ as the sugar draws out the oil them.
 If you pop open the lid for a second and take a sniff, it will smell delicious.

 *Step 3:* Two hours before you serve the punch, unseal the mason jar, add 6 oz (¾ cup) fresh-squeezed, strained lemon juice, reseal and shake until all the sugar has dissolved.
 Now put it in the refrigerator.